Last updated on February 13, 2025

 Post Written by

 Brendan Ward is a senior HVAC+R contractor, renowned in his industry as the go-to person for advice, design and planning of commercial air conditioning installations.
-Brendan has been a qualified professional in both the residential and industrial refrigeration and air conditioning sector for almost 25 years, and has owned Coalfield's Climate Control, a leading air conditioning company in the Hunter Valley for over a decade.
+Brendan has been a qualified professional in both the residential and industrial air conditioning and refrigeration sector for almost 25 years, and has owned Coalfields Climate Control, a leading air conditioning company in the Hunter Valley for over a decade.

 Thank you for your message.
 It has been sent.